 Considering having a nanny watch your children overnight?
 Or going on vacation and want to take your nanny with you?

-It seems that anytime we turn on the news these days, we hear about rising inflation.
-Nearly everything is more expensive this year than it was last year.
-Inflation is driving up the cost of everything from food to gasoline prices to your morning coffee, and it’s even increasing the cost of working with a nanny.
+Inflation is impacting each of us on a daily basis.
+It seems that anytime we turn on the news these days, we hear about rising prices.
+Nearly everything is more expensive this year than it was last year, and inflation is driving up the cost of everything from food to gasoline to your morning coffee, and it’s even increasing the cost of working with a nanny.

 – What is inflation?